 James (Jim) Dunford Appel, 93, completed his earthly journey on June 15, 2019.
 Jim was born to William and Harriet Appel on October 11, 1925.
 Jim graduated from Woodrow Wilson High School in Washington, DC in June 1943, and enlisted the following month in the US Navy Flight Training Program.
 Jim served two years in the military and was discharged from the Navy in September 1945 following the end of WWII.

-To send flowers in memory of James Dunford Appel, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of James Dunford Appel, please visit our Heartfelt Sympathies Store.

 In June 1946 Jim married Marjorie Jane Sanborn, who he met in high school several years earlier.
 After his military service he attended the University of Maryland and Pennsylvania State College receiving a Bachelor of Science in Mechanical Engineering from Penn State in February 1949.
 He worked for the National Bureau of Standards in Washington DC.
 He continued his education, taking night classes at George Washington University and received a Bachelor of Science in Electrical Engineering in June 1953.

 In 1954, Jim and Marjorie moved their young family to Albuquerque, NM, where their family grew.
 During this time he was employed at Sandia National Laboratories.